 Research shows estrogen therapy helps prevent some of these age-related changes (4); however, it’s no longer recommended for all women because of potential adverse effects such as an increased breast cancer risk (5).
 It’s important for women to talk with their physician about hormone therapy, as it can be beneficial for some women, including those who experience premature menopause (before age 40) (5).

-The good news is exercise can help fight the inevitable weight gain.
+The good news is exercise can support a healthy weight.
 Physically active women who enter menopause are leaner than inactive women and have a decreased risk of developing metabolic disease (6).
 In one study, women whose activity decreased the most during and after menopause packed on the most pounds overall as well as in the midsection.
 Maintaining weight took an average of 60 minutes of activity per day, the same amount recommended for the average adult by the Institute of Medicine (IOM) (7).

 Lean Body Mass